huynhthanhtuyen456/financial-assistant/README.rst

 Description
 ===========

-FinSC serves as the core engine for the "Financial Assistant AI API Trading" platform.
+FinAI serves as the core engine for the "Financial Assistant AI API Trading" platform.
 It is built to handle the ingestion, storage, and processing of stock market data, specifically targeting the Vietnam exchange stock market.

 * **Version:** 0.1
 * **Stack Name:** financial-assistant-api